robertkleffner/CaKe/README.md

 CaKe
 ====

 An interpreter for a minimal but Turing-complete stack based 'concatenative' esolang.
+Now also includes an interpreter for zquote, which is even more minimal while still being Turing complete.

 ### About